permaweb/U/contracts/DEVELOPER-GUIDE.md

 There are 2 key points for why the contract was split:

-1. The `mint` must be initiated on the Base Layer, so that a reward can be processed with the transaction.
+1. **GAS**: The `mint` must be initiated on the Base Layer, so that a reward can be processed with the transaction.
 You are Burning your AR tokens, which means you are paying the Endowment in AR to receive RebAR tokens.
-Rewards cannot be processed through the SEQUENCER.
-2. All other functions (specifically `transfer` function) must go through the Sequencer so that all transactions are evalutated before any interactions are processed.
+2. **GASLESS**:All other functions (specifically `transfer` function) must go through the Sequencer.
 This prevents a user from submitting a transfer transaction on the base layer, then submitting a new L2 transaction with the same tokens.
+The results are fast(sub-second), consistent state updates.

 ## Architecture